 Although the source-centred view appears to work for light, it is not consistent with any view of other observable phenomena such as gravity.
 Notwithstanding, there is another way of constructing an observer-centred view of light, which is consistent with a complementary view of gravity.

 In this view, which is expounded fully in my essay entitled Events and Waves, a light-source simply etches electromagnetic stresses into the observer's passing æthereal influx.
 The passing æther flows radially inwards towards the observer at the speed of light, carrying the electromagnetic etchings with it.
-In this view also, the light-clocks behave consistently as in the above source-centred view.
+Necessarily, in this view, the velocity of light, c, is well and truly tied to the observer.